NCID - Network Caller ID

 The server can also automatically hangup up a call if the name or number is in the blacklist file.
+It can modify the

 The NCID server obtains the Caller ID information from either a modem, a serial device, or gateways.
 A SIP gateway obtains